 There are several common types of supportive housing.

 Congregate housing is typically an apartment building for people who are living independently but want common services, such as one meal a day or light housekeeping.
 Congregate housing does not generally offer personal care or oversight.

 Continuing care retirement communities (CCRCs) provide shelter, social activities, health care, and supportive services under a variety of contractual arrangements that often include substantial up-front fees.
 Typically, they include guarantees of increasing levels of services as needed.
-CCRCs are usually campus-like complexes, with most residents living in private apartments, and usually include an assisted living building and a skilled-nursing home.
+CCRCs are usually campus-like complexes.
+Most residents living in private apartments, and the complex usually includes an assisted living building and a skilled-nursing home.